lightward/mechanic-tasks/docs/manage-fulfillment-status-using-order-tags/README.md

 This task comes pre-configured with Shopify's shipment status identifiers on the right, and friendly order tags on the left.
 Feel free to update the tag names on the left-hand side.
 Do not modify the labels on the right!
 These must correspond directly to shipment statuses, as they're recorded by Shopify.

 For a complete description of all Shopify shipment statuses, [see Shopify's "shipment_status" documentation](https://help.shopify.com/en/api/reference/shipping-and-fulfillment/fulfillment#shipment-status-property).

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/manage-fulfillment-status-using-order-tags), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/manage-fulfillment-status-using-order-tags.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).